GmbH formation in Germany – setting up a German limited liability company

 As a founder of a GmbH, you benefit from the limitation of personal liability with your assets.
 You receive a Gesellschaft mit beschränkter Haftung, which is generally liable for its own liabilities with its own assets

 Forming a GmbH with us allows you to skip most of the formalities of the formation process.
-Our team of lawyers specialising in company formation issues is at your disposal during the entire formation process
+Our team of lawyers is at your disposal during the entire formation process

 Vorbereitung der GmbH Gründung

 Forming a GmbH in 9 steps – Process step by step

 A GmbH is subject to corporation tax, solidarity surcharge, trade tax, VAT and wage tax.

 The shareholder is subject to capital gains tax.

 The most tax-efficient way to profit from the GmbH’s revenue is to pay out a managing director’s salary.
 The owner-manager’s salary is only subject to individual income tax.
 Attention is generally paid to ensuring that the GmbH’s articles of association is structured in such a way that it is compatible with social security.

 The tax on the GmbH’s income is called corporation tax.
 It currently stands at 15%.
 The low rate of corporation tax relative to income tax makes the GmbH favourable if you wish to retain profits in the company, in order to invest them in the future.
 Unlike a sole proprietorship or GbR, for example, they are not subject to income tax from year to year.
 In combination with the usual skimming of profits in the GmbH’s managing director’s salary, the GmbH thus offers the advantage of a favourable revenue reserve option.